Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 - These two squads combine to surrender 41.2 points per game, 10.3 fewer than this contest's over/under.

-- Cardinals games have an average total of 48.2 points this season, 3.3 fewer than Monday's over/under.

-- The 50.1 PPG average total in Rams games this season is 1.4 points fewer than this game's over/under.
+- The 51.5 total in this game is 1.4 points higher than the 50.1 average total in Rams games this season.

 Cardinals stats and trends

-- Arizona is 8-1 against the spread and 9-0 overall in games when it puts up more than 22.5 points.
+- When Arizona records more than 22.5 points, it is 8-1 against the spread and 9-0 overall.

-- In games that Arizona totals more than 338.8 yards, the team is 7-1 against the spread and 8-0 overall.
+- Arizona is 7-1 against the spread and 8-0 overall when the team piles up over 338.8 yards.

-- The Cardinals have 11 giveaways this season, while the Rams have 17 takeaways.
+- This year, the Cardinals have 11 turnovers, six fewer than the Rams have takeaways (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Rams.